 You may never have heard the term disenfranchised grief before.
 However, chances are that if you have gone through repatriation or if you are going through it right now, you may experience it.
 Especially if you miss your old home more than you ever expected you would.

 But, we have to start at the beginning.
-If you are an expat, there comes a time when you have to leave your expat country.
-As I mentioned in a previous blogpost coming home is not as easy as it seems.
+If you are an expat, there comes a time when you have to leave your host country.
+As I mentioned in a previous article coming home is not as easy as it seems.

 If you didn't enjoy your time abroad you are probably over the moon to finally be home again.
 Surrounded by people you love, surrounded by a culture that you thrive in, surrounded by a lifestyle that just suits you.
 And even if you realize that you have changed in some regards, you are happy to be back.
 No hard feelings.

 But what if you miss your old life as an expat more than words can say?
 What if you miss your friends, the culture and the community?
 What if you absolutely loved being an expat in that specific country even with all the ups and downs?
 What if you have felt a sense of belonging like you have never felt before?
 What if you had to go back home although you wanted to stay?

 And now that you are back you feel sad, disoriented, lost, but you put on a brave face and smile, because you don't even allow yourself to feel like that.
 You yourself might be confused about those feelings that you have and you tell yourself that this is home, this is happy, this is good.
 You don't allow yourself to grieve.